 You can still write off the interest on a home equity or second mortgage loan (if you itemize).
 But you may do so only if you used the proceeds to substantially better your home and only if the total, combined with your first mortgage and any mortgages on a second home, doesn't go over the $750,000 cap ($1 million for loans in existence by Dec.
 15, 2017).
-If you used the equity loan to pay medical expenses, take a cruise, or anything other than major home improvements, that interest isn’t tax deductible.
+If you used the equity loan to pay medical expenses, take a vacation, or anything other than major home improvements, that interest isn’t tax deductible.

 Here's a big FYI: If you took out an equity loan before the 2017 tax changes and used it to, say, pay your child's college tuition, you can no longer write off that interest.

 Two deductions that have come and gone a number of times have been enacted yet again.

 If you sold your primary residence short and had part of your mortgage debt forgiven by the lender, you don’t have to pay tax on the amount of debt discharged, at least through the end of 2025.